Best Cheap Health Insurance in Rhode Island (2026)

 Medicaid: Free coverage for those who qualify

-If you live in Rhode Island and make roughly $21,000 per year or less (roughly $44,000 per year or less for a family of four), you can get free health insurance, called Medicaid.
-Pregnant women, families with small children and people with certain disabilities may qualify for Medicaid at a higher income.
+If you live in Rhode Island and make roughly $22,000 per year or less (or roughly $44,000 per year or less for a family of four), you can get Medicaid, free or low-cost health insurance obtained through state and federal governments.
+Further, pregnant women, families with small children and people with certain disabilities may qualify for Medicaid at a higher income.

 Silver plans with cost-sharing reductions (CSRs): Best for discounted coverage

-If you earn less than about $38,000 per year and you have a Silver health plan, you may qualify for extra discounts, called cost-sharing reductions (CSRs).
+If you earn less than $39,125 per year and you have a Silver health plan, you may qualify for extra discounts, known as cost-sharing reductions (CSRs).

 Cost-sharing reductions help you pay for your portion of the medical bill.
 That means CSRs could save you thousands of dollars per year if you need a lot of medical care.